Business Directory SAAS or WordPress?

 You need to sign up for a guided demo with an eDirectory Specialist who will walk you through the features and interface with a private shared-screen demo.

-In summation, in addition to a higher price and lack of public demo, they also curate a demo experience that is intended to show off the software in a way that services their company narrative.
+In addition to a higher price and lack of public demos, they also curate a demo experience to show off the software to suit their company narrative.

 As I can’t judge a software’s abilities unless I see it in action, I spent a few minutes looking for a website built with eDirectory.

 Fortunately, they left enough footprints in their source code for me to find a few examples.

 The following websites appear to have been built with eDirectory: